miker704/Strife/patches2.md

     - Moved Update Loading Screen Container to a more organized folder.
     - Moved Refresh Loading Screen Container to a more organized folder.
     - Moved Refresh Loading Screen to a more organized folder.
+    - Added refresh loading screen that spawns a random loading screen style and animation upon hitting refresh anywhere within the app by hitting F5 or hitting the browser refresh button.

 ## Backend Changes